dobbs/wiki-spike-css/principles.md

 __Ghost Pages.__ The lineup has room for past and future versions of a page easily compared with the current version on the server.

+__Collaborative Reference.__ Consult page context to find links, images, assets, and not yet scripts.

 ## Administrating

 __Limited Resource.__ New.
 Admin can set limits and authors can see how choices advance toward or exceed these limits.